vercel/next.js/docs/api-reference/next.config.js/rewrites.md

 }
 ```

-If you're using `trailingSlash: true`, you also need to insert a trailing slash in the rewrites and use a special wildcard.
+If you're using `trailingSlash: true`, you also need to insert a trailing slash in the `source` and `destination` paramaters.

 ```js
 module.exports = {